johanley/quotations-ps/README.md

 The quotes saved in this repository are some of my favourites.

 I print the resulting PDF in hard-cover book form, using [lulu.com](https://www.lulu.com/).
-I get pleasing results using a 6-inch by 9-inch hard cover format, with linen wrap.
+I get decent results using a 6-inch by 9-inch hard cover format, with linen wrap and cream paper.
+(Unfortunately, the quality varies according to which printer is used by lulu.com.
+I've seen cream paper that is too white, and a slight skewing of the text on the page.)

 The output PDF:
 - the text is laid out asymmetrically on even-odd pages, in order to place text away from the spine of the bound book.